hyc3z/Kiwis/README.md

 Kubernetes installation wrapped in shell script.

-This project is aimed to speed up deployment of kubernetes.
+This project is aimed at speeding up deployment of kubernetes.

 #### Quick Start
 Kubernetes installation wrapped in a shell script: